sebastianvelo/sebastianvelo/README.md

 # Hi there 👋  I'm Sebastian!

-### I'm currently working as a Software Engineer at Despegar.
-I have experience working with Java and React, I enjoy developing frontend as much as backend, so am able to learn and adapt to new environments quickly.
+### I have experience working with Java and React, I enjoy developing frontend as much as backend, so am able to learn and adapt to new environments quickly.
 I like to learn new languages and technologies in my spare time, and do projects with them.

 ### My portfolio ⚡️: https://sebastian-velo.web.app/#/